mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 27 Exam

-This final chapter provides a comprehensive exercise to test your mastery of QuickBooks Online, requiring accurate entry and reconciliation of various transaction types.
+This final chapter provides a comprehensive exercise to test your mastery of QBO, requiring accurate entry and reconciliation of various transaction types.

 1. Ensure your trial balance, customer balance detail, and vendor balance detail match the provided examples before starting.
 2. Enter the provided transactions carefully and accurately.